Nguyen-Hoa/wattsup/README.md

 # Watts-Up Power Meter API in Go

 Returns an object which can read/log watts-up power meter values.
-Define the port meter is connected to and path to write results.
+Define the port that power meter is connected to (typicall ttyUSB0) and path to write results.